cthornsb/OtterGB/README.md

 # OtterGB

 README for OtterGB
-Last updated April 6th, 2021
+Last updated July 23rd, 2021

 ## About